srivatsa2/web-bot/README.md

   IF YOU SELECT SECOND OPTION THEN AGAIN IT WILL ASK TO ENTER CITY NAME : LIKE 'city cityname'.

   THEN IT WILL GIVES A REPORT ON WEATHER FORECAST.

-   * After giving the result of an weather report the bot send a message like: If you want another weather report enter the "city cityname" or enter back
+   * AFTER GIVING THE RESULT OF AN WEATHER REPORT THE BOT SEND A MESSAGE LIKE: IF YOU WANT ANOTHER WEATHER REPORT ENTER THE "city cityname" or
+     ENTER BACK

-  *If you select third option then again it will ask to enter country name : Like 'country countryname'.
+  If you select third option then again it will ask to enter country name : Like 'country countryname'.

    * Then it will gives a report on covid-19 report.